aaronbloomfield/pdr/tutorials/12-objc/index.md

 ListNode *node = [[ListNode alloc] init];
 ```

-Note that this can be shorted to:
+Note that this can be shortened to:

 ```
 ListNode *node = [ListNode new];